 Eventually, build this up to the child attending for a full session or day.
 As part of the settling-in period, some settings carry out home visits to get to know the child in a familiar and comfortable environment and to talk to the parent in a relaxed way.

-The setting will be able to stay in contact with you during the time the child is left even if you’re just available to answer the phone for a few reassuring words, or receive a text message or photo message showing how your child is doing.
+The setting will be able to stay in contact with you during the time the child is left, via a call or message.
 If your child is distressed and is unable to be settled, you will be contacted.